 Despite being in danger of extinction, endangered plants and animals can still be traded worldwide.
 There is a specific agreement relating to this trade: the Washington Convention (CITES) officially regulates the international trade in endangered species of wild fauna and flora.
 Every three years, the Conference of the Parties meets to make decisions on the trade in species; namely, which species should be better protected and which should be more freely marketed.
-The next Conference of the Parties will take place from 16 to 28 August in Geneva.
+The next Conference of the Parties will take place in 2022 in Costa Rica.

 In the space of seven years, a third of African elephants were wiped out!
 The results of the large-scale African elephant census, carried out in 2016, revealed this.
 The main reasons for this tragedy are: